sdshorin/generia/services/ai-worker/README.md

 ## Overview

 AI Worker is a microservice that generates diverse content for Generia's virtual worlds.
-It uses OpenRouter API (with models like Google Gemini) for text generation and Runware API for image creation.
+It uses OpenRouter API (with models like Google Gemini) for text generation and image generation APIs for visual content.
 The service operates asynchronously, receiving tasks from Kafka and sending results to MongoDB and through the API Gateway.

 Key capabilities:
-- Generate detailed virtual world descriptions
+- Generate detailed virtual world descriptions based on user prompts
 - Create background images and icons for worlds
-- Generate detailed AI character profiles
+- Generate detailed AI character profiles with personalities and backstories
-- Create character avatars
+- Create character avatars based on descriptions
-- Generate posts from AI characters
+- Generate posts from AI characters with coherent narratives
-- Create images for posts
+- Create images for posts that match content
 - Monitor generation progress in real time
+- Pass world context to all generation steps for consistency

 ## Architecture